-Whether you add these to your healthy lunchbox, grab them for a quick on-the-go breaky or a snack, or serve them for brunch and as a barbecue side, the mini Spanish tortilla egg muffins with fried potatoes and onions are a must-try recipe that is gluten-free, dairy-free, and Whole30-friendly.
+Whether you add these to your healthy lunchbox, grab them for a quick on-the-go breaky or a snack, or serve them for brunch and as a barbecue side, these egg and potato muffins are like mini Spanish tortillas or mini frittatas.
+This recipe is gluten-free, dairy-free, and Whole30-friendly.
 I loved making them and they turned out just as I imagined so I hope you give them a go!

-One of my favourite Spanish foods is a tortilla – egg and potato omelette frittata – which I often buy for lunch, breaky and as tapas when travelling there.
+One of my favorite Spanish foods is a tortilla – egg and potato omelete or frittata – which I often buy for lunch, breaky and as tapas when travelling there.
 I also often make it at home as it’s a simple 2-3 ingredient dish that is fabulous with some salad.
 Then I thought, wouldn’t this be great as mini tortilla muffins?
 I could make a batch and enjoy in lunchboxes or for a quick breaky or snack on the go.

 I decided to fry the potatoes and onions as you would for a tortilla but instead of cooking the egg in the same pan, I divided everything between individual muffin casings.
 Quick 10-minute bake in the oven and they were ready to go.
 They are kind of like egg muffins.
 I served them with a little mayonnaise (aioli or my charred salsa would also be really nice).